 1. Wear comfortable clothing

-4. You should also give them your phone numbers so they could contact you when they have ‘New Arrival.’
+4. You should also give them your phone numbers so they can contact you when they have ‘New Arrival.’

 5. Bargain politely.
 Even though these items are already being sold very cheaply, they still give discounts to their customers.

 Most people do not have the time to go to thrift shops, the second-best alternative is to buy clothing online.
 If you’re from the US, you have tons of options such as eBay, Grailed, Poshmark, etc.